siimsoni/aoc2021/d20/README.md

 pixels can change color - although the text did several times point out that the canvas is infinite and all pixels must be updated.
 I was in the mindset that this is a super easy problem, and became confident that I have a correct solution, so in that way it was a bit humbling.
+Thankfully a colleague of mine helped me from pulling my hair out. :-)

+## Part 2

+More of the same...

 ---